 - Unplug the cord, removing the bulb and giving it a brush with an old toothbrush.
 If any crystal or glass gets into the connection due to a blown bulb it can cause issues.

-We sell replacement bulbs and Australian standard electrical cords, just contact us.
+We sell replacement E14 bulbs in 7W, 15W and LED and Australian standard electrical cords, just contact us.